marmelab/awesome-rest/README.md

 * [Amazon API Gateway](https://aws.amazon.com/api-gateway/) - Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 * [Apigee](https://apigee.com) - Apigee is the leading provider of API technology and services for enterprises and developers.
 * [Assertible](https://assertible.com) - Continuously test and monitor your APIs after deployments and across environments.
+* [Moesif](https://www.moesif.com) - API Analytics for Debugging, Monitoring, and Usage Tracking for RESTful and GraphQL.

 ## Miscellaneous